Nandi-Ai/flo-psp/README.md

 Those will be the bindings to the "subject" that we state, that the roles will be applied to

 To apply each directory of YAMLs, run the following commands:
-`kubectl apply -d ./PodSecurityPolicies`
+`kubectl apply -k ./PodSecurityPolicies`
-`kubectl apply -d ./ClusterRoles`
+`kubectl apply -k ./ClusterRoles`
-`kubectl apply -d ./RoleBindings`
+`kubectl apply -k ./RoleBindings`
-`kubectl apply -d ./ClusterRoleBindings`
+`kubectl apply -k ./ClusterRoleBindings`